 A four-digit electronic signature used as a signature of authorization in ReHabWorks for the customer, the customer’s representative, or the customer’s parent or guardian.

+Physical Address

+The address of avendor's place of business, which may be different from the remittance (mailing or payment) address.

 Physical Restoration Services

 Medical services that correct or substantially modify, within a reasonable period of time, a physical condition that is stable or slowly progressive.
 [34 CFR §361.5(39)]